Herman Bliden (1878 – 1932) and Family

-After his wife died, Herman insisted the children wirte to relatvies in the United States.
-Fanny thus corresponded with her cousin Rebecca Handler Garfinkle, Herman’s sister’s daugher.
+After his wife died, Herman insisted the children write to relatives in the United States.
+Fanny thus corresponded with her cousin Rebecca Handler Garfinkle, Herman’s sister’s daughter.

 Fanny met Dave Harris when she was 16 years old.
 After she turned 19, her father gave her permission to marry.
 Dave had a furniture factory in Cape Town.
 They had a beautiful home called “Shangri-la” in Avenue Desandt in Fresnaye which looked out over the sea.

-When she was about 12, she was tragically shot by a neigbor child who found a gun in his backyard, picked it up, and it accidentally went off and killed Molly Rose.
-FAnny and Dave were out for the evening when this occurred.
+When she was about 12, she was tragically shot by a neighbor child who found a gun in his backyard, picked it up, and it accidentally went off and killed Molly Rose.
+Fanny and Dave were out for the evening when this occurred.

 Cousin David Simmons recalls: